-LAY-IN CEILING MOUNTED These fixtures are laid directly into the These are small circular fixtures set into These fixtures attach directly to the ceiling. suspended ceiling to provide overall the ceiling so that most of the fixture is They are often found in residential settings light to a space.
-They are found in most concealed (sometimes referred to as to provide general light to a room.
-They commercial settings.
-While they do provide "cans").
-They are a fairly standard fixture are standard fixtures that are inexpensive a bright and efficient light to a space, used that is inexpensive to install.
-They can be to install.
-Some styles can have an alone they also create a very institutional used for spot lighting, task lighting, and institutional feel. as wallwashers.
-When used in child care feel. a lens should be installed to conceal the bulb.
+These are small circular fixtures set into the ceiling so that most of the fixture is concealed (sometimes referred to as "cans").
+They are a fairly standard fixture that is inexpensive to install.
+They can be used for spot lighting, task lighting, and as wallwashers.
+When used in child care a lens should be installed to conceal the bulb.